jansen07/jansen07.github.io/_posts/2018-09-21-Manila-Mulesoft-Meetup-2-Experience.md

 </div>
-The speaker showed us the features and changes on mule 4 and their syntax.
+The speaker showed us the features and changes in Mule 4 and their syntax.
 One of the examples that I like is the dataweave 2.0 where you can now call java methods inside dataweave.
 <div class="row">
 <div class="col s12">